Guangdong–Hong Kong–Macao Greater Bay Area: Outline Development Plan

-The core idea behind the development of the Greater Bay Area (GBA) is laid out in ‘Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area’ released by the Chinese central government in February 2019.
-The ambitious goal foresees a linkage of the nine cities in Guangdong province's Pearl River Delta, Hong Kong and Macau into an economically integrated world-class business hub.
-The document stipulates crucial milestones for the GBA.
-If achieved, they are expected to transform the GBA into an international first-class bay area in 2022 and evolve the region into an international first-class bay area by 2035.
-The progress will be achieved through deepening reform, prioritising innovation, accelerating connectivity, and improving the environmental footprint in the region.
+The Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area, released by the Chinese central government in February 2019, outlines the integration of nine cities in Guangdong's Pearl River Delta with Hong Kong and Macau into a unified economic region.
+The plan sets milestones aimed at establishing the Greater Bay Area as a globally competitive business hub by 2022, with further development into an international first-class bay area by 2035, emphasizing reform, innovation, connectivity, and environmental sustainability.